Disappearance of Martha Jean Lambert: Aftermath

 Authorities were certain that David was telling the truth about his sister's death.
-He was not charged with manslaughter due to his age at the time of Martha's death and because the statute of limitations had expired by then.
+Due to authorities believing Martha's death was an accident, along with David being fifteen at the time and the fact that manslaughter charges had a statute of limitations at the time of Martha's disappearance (which had expired by the time of his confession), David Lambert will not face charges for Martha's disappearance.
 Martha's case was closed, but authorities have stated that the investigation can be reopened if new information comes in.
-Martha's mother remains convinced that Martha was kidnapped and has stated that David often tells tales to get attention.
-David later recanted his confession and stated he did not know what happened to Martha.
+Their mother Margaret remains convinced that Martha was kidnapped and has stated that David often tells fabricated stories to get attention.

+In January 2010, David recanted his 2009 confession and stated that he did not know what happened to Martha.
 He stated that he has long-standing emotional and mental problems.
 He's also mentioned the possibility that Martha could still be alive.
-Investigators and forensic teams spent two days searching the grounds where the college once stood but could not find Martha's body.
-Construction and demolition of the area in the years since her disappearance may have moved the grave.
-Martha has never been recovered.
-Authorities hope to find her and have since collected DNA samples and entered them into NamUs.
+Investigators and forensic teams spent two days searching the grounds where the college once stood but could not find Martha's body, however, construction and demolition of the area in the years since her disappearance may have moved the grave.

+To date, Martha's remains have never been recovered, meaning that there may in fact be a slim chance that she is still alive.
+Authorities hope to find her and have since collected DNA samples and entered them into the National Missing and Unidentified Persons Systems (NamUs) database.
 Her dental records have also been coded and entered into national databases.
-There is still hope that Martha's case can be solved and that she can be recovered.
+There is still hope that Martha's case can be solved and that she can be recovered, whether deceased or living.

+Howard Lambert, Martha's father, died on May 29, 1995 at the age of 82.
+Howard was almost forty years older than his wife, Margaret.
+Following his death, Margaret remarried and is now known as Margaret Pichon; she continues to search for answers relating to Martha's disappearance, believing that Martha was a victim of a random attack.
+Meanwhile, authorities maintain their belief that David accidentally killed Martha, but have never pressed charges against him.
+David has not spoken publicly about his sister's disappearance since he recanted his 2009 confession in January 2010.